 “I love that Goodwill doesn’t treat you like a number,” Ariel says.
 “When you’re on government assistance, you’re just a number they’re trying to push along.
 And that’s totally fair and makes sense because they’re dealing with a lot of people, but Heidi instantly made this personal.
 She is willing to share things that she has overcome to help her clients do the same.”

 Ariel is determined to overcome her barriers so she can make her now 6-year-old daughter proud.

 “She is my driving force,” Ariel tears up a bit.
 “There were a lot of things that felt like glass ceilings for me in my life because my family hadn’t made it any further.
-There’s a kind of stigma to growing up in a trailer park and I struggled with addiction and I’m in recovery.
+There’s a kind of stigma to growing up in a trailer park and I struggled with addition and I’m in recovery.
 Statistically, the odds are really stacked against me.
 I want my daughter to know that she can do anything she puts her mind to, and I believe she will learn from my example.
 I’m going to show her that I’ll keep going even if it seems like I’m not capable, but I’ll keep trying and keep learning.”

 As for her advice to other people recovering from addiction and unsure of what to do next: